Molecular-Biophysics-Database/mbdb-model/vocabularies/README.md

 # vocabularies

-**WARNING**
-The tools are in an early state of development, so please be careful when using them

 Vocabularies can, from a schema perspective, be considered to a user-extendable multi-field enumerator.

-From an Invenio perspective, the individual vocabulary items are a special kind of records that lives in a different endpoint than the main records, and they're more restrictive in which schemas are allowed (see below) .
+From an Invenio perspective, the individual vocabulary items are a special kind of records that lives at a different endpoint than the main records, and they're more restrictive in terms of which schemas are allowed (see below).

 ## schemas